marklogic-community/marklogicworkflow/documentation/SPRINTS.md

 ## Theoretical requirements

-These are requirements we believe will be useful, but have no customer use cases linked to them at present:-
+These are requirements we believe will be useful, but have no customer use cases linked to them at present (and so they are out of scope):-

 - De-duplication - Hashing of binary content of a document to determine uniqueness.
 Performing automated or human routed steps if a duplicate is found.
 Requires search (by property hash AND not (same uri as starting doc)